You must be at least 19 years old on race day to enter Lakes Sky Ultra.

 Entries are via SI Entries, where you will be asked to detail your relevant experience

-of mountain running, rock climbing and scrambling experience for the Race Director’s review.
+of mountain running, race and scrambling experience for the Race Director’s to review.
 You must be able to demonstrate:

 Health and wellbeing